marius311/pypico/README.rst

 Usage Notes
 -----------

+* Each PICO datafile is trained on a particular region of parameter space, generally one large enough to be relevant for typical analyses.
+If PICO is called for a set of parameters outside this range, a ``CantUsePICO`` error will be raised, and you should use CAMB instead.
+If you are running an MCMC chain, this can slow you down significantly before the chain is burned in.
+To remedy this, set ``force=True`` to force PICO to return results even outside its training region.
+The results won't be guaranteed to be accurate, but will likely be good enough to get your chain to converge to the region where PICO is accurate.

 * The PICO convention for multipole indexing is that an array entry ``arr[l]`` corresponds to the l-th multiple.
 Since Python is 0-indexed, this means the first entry in an array is the 0-th multiple.